 - The scales should normally lay flat against the body.
-Lifting of scales to produce a ‘pine-cone’ effect may be due to localised or generalised fluid build up in the skin or due to abdominal swelling due to ascites (fluid in the belly of the fish).
+Lifting of scales to produce a ‘pine-cone’ effect may be due to localised or generalised fluid build up in the skin, or due to abdominal swelling due to ascites (fluid in the belly of the fish).

 - During the overall assessment of the condition of the fish including observation of its respiratory action, gills may be glimpsed partially.
 In the majority of cases it will be necessary to lightly anaesthetise fish to examine the gills in detail.
-The gill can be seen by gently lifting the operculum and perhaps using a suitable light source to illuminate the buccal cavity.
+The gill can be seen by gently lifting the operculum and using a suitable light source to illuminate the buccal cavity.
 The gills should normally be a healthy ‘salmon pink’ colour, with clearly demarcated primary lamellae.

-- handling broodstock for stripping, blood sampling, treatment etc
+- handling broodstock for stripping, blood sampling, treatment etc.

 - vaccination by injection